-I love any kind of stir-fried noodle dish, and vegetable chow mein is no exception.
+If you’re a fan of stir-fried noodle dishes, this vegetable chow mein will be right up your alley.
 Easy and adaptable, you can make it a little different each time, according to what vegetables are in your fridge (or even your freezer).

-Use your favorite plant protein: For this vegan rendition of chow mein, you can incorporate your favorite plant protein — tofu, baked tofu, tempeh, seitan, soy curls, or a packaged plant “chick’n” product.
-Or, you can leave it out and serve a vegan protein dish on the side.
+Use your favorite plant protein: For this vegan rendition of chow mein, you can incorporate your favorite plant protein.
+The recipe calls for packaged plant-based chick’n or baked tofu, but you can also use seitan or soy curls.
+Or, you leave it out the protein and serve a simple vegan protein dish on the side.

 Vary the veggies: Make sure to see the notes section in the recipe box for a few vegetable variations that work well in this dish.
 And though I call for yakisoba, a long, thin noodle variety that gives the dish an authentic touch, you can use any kind of long noodle.